 You can reduce this effect by staying back from large vehicles and always ensuring your windshield wipers are in proper working condition.
 If you cannot seem to see even in light rain, you may want to check the rubber on your wiper blades.

-- Hydroplaning – Hydroplaning is a serious risk for auto accidents.
-When tires are not able to force the water away between them and the road, the vehicle begins to float on the water and the driver loses complete control of the vehicle.
+Hydroplaning is a serious risk for auto accidents.
+When tires slide or skim along the water on the road, it is easy for drivers to lose control of the vehicle.
 The risk for hydroplaning is as high when it first starts to rain and soon after it has stopped as it is when it is pouring.

-- Washouts – Though more common on county roads and older roads, any road surface not properly drained is susceptible to eroding and washing out.
+Though more common on county roads and older roads, any road surface not properly drained is susceptible to eroding and washing out.
 Washouts can be visible, where the road has collapsed, or invisible, where the earth under the roadway has washed out and is not able to support the weight of the roadway and a vehicle on top of it.

 With wet weather and the tropical rain season upon Alabama, be careful out there.
 There are steps you can take to minimize your chances of being involved in a weather-related accident.
 Please go slow, steer clear of dangerous drivers, and watch for water on or near the road.

 You Have Rights If Another Driver Causes a Wet Weather Crash